About the FOI Project

 Sydney Sims is the Outreach Coordinator for the Brechner Freedom of Information Project.
 She provides training, external communications, and educational activities to promote the right to know.

-Before joining the University of Florida, Sims built a diverse media career as a journalist.
+Before joining the University of Florida in fall 2024, Sims built a diverse media career as a journalist.
 She previously worked at Capital B News, where she developed and executed community engagement strategies that addressed local needs in Atlanta.

 Sims holds a bachelor’s degree in journalism from Auburn University, where she focused on print and digital journalism.
 Her experience includes reporter roles at WABE 90.1 FM Atlanta, the Columbus Ledger-Enquirer and the Auburn Villager.
 Sims also has bylines in the Atlanta Journal Constitution.